rcarrata/rcarrata.github.io/_posts/2021-11-26-egress-ip-ovn.md

 192.168.126.100 - - [26/Nov/2021:12:53:18 -0500] "HEAD / HTTP/1.1" 200 - "-" "curl/7.61.1"
 ```

-as we can check the source IP received in the httpd server is as we expected the EgressIP IP (source IP).
-No matters where is running, that always these pods will be using the same IP when are reaching external services / hosts, increasing the traceability and the security in that way.
-Cool isn't?
+As we can see, the source IP received by the httpd server is, as expected, the EgressIP (source IP).
+No matter where they are running, these pods will always use the same IP when reaching external services / hosts, increasing traceability and security.
+Cool, isn't it?

-* Let's check again the pods of the Bouvier namespace, that have not the labels that matches the namespaceSelector in the EgressIP, and let's execute the same request as before:
+* Let's check again the pods of the Bouvier namespace, which do not have the labels that match the namespaceSelector in the EgressIP, and let's execute the same request as before:

 ```sh
 for i in {1..4}; do kubectl exec -ti -n bouvier deploy/patty-deployment -- curl  -s -o /dev/null -I -w "%{http_code}" http://192.168.126.1:8080; echo "-> num $i" ; done